KALASA-IVAN/slidev-qbqn4a/slides.md

 People with higher education and varied experience are more likely to get high-paying, expert jobs.Study hard, dedicate your time and effort to acquire knowledge and reach a high level of competence if you would like to lead a comfortable lifestyle.

 - ## Developing Problem-solving Skills
+One of the benefits of education is that the educational system teaches us how to obtain and develop critical and logical thinking and make independent decisions.
+Not only are people able to form their own opinions, but they are also good at finding solid and reliable arguments and evidence to back up and confirm their decisions.
 ---
 layout: center